pallad-ts/range/README.md

 }
 ```

-`Range.Full` that defines both start an end of the range.
+`Range.Full` that defines both a start and an end.

 ```typescript
 type Full<T> = Start<T> & End<T>